-Join Jess Chadwick for an in-depth discussion in this video Reuse view markup with partial views, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Reuse view markup with partial views, part of Learning ASP.NET Core MVC.

 - [Instructor] Now that I've shown you how to render…full pages of content using Razor views and layouts,…let's take a look at how you can reuse…sections of Razor markup throughout multiple views…using the partial view technique.…Put simply, partial views allow you to take chunks…of your views and put them in their own separate files…and then stitch them back together again…to create full views.…This helps make your views more manageable,…not to mention it gives you the ability…to reuse the same view in multiple places…throughout your application.…